xyanjun02/tp/docs/team/jiajun2002.md

 **Enhancement: Existing Classses**
 - Ui Class: Implemented the Ui class along with various printing messages and formatting for user interactions.
 - Parser Class: Implemented the Parser class to process user input and execute the appropriate commands.
+- Exception Handling: Created multiple custom exceptions for improved robustness of application.
+- Testing: Added JUnit tests for add and filter to increase reliability of application.

 ### Documentation